Clackamas Town Center shooting: Perpetrator

 Jacob Tyler Roberts (March 16, 1990 – December 11, 2012) was identified as the sole perpetrator of the shooting.
 He lived in the Lents neighborhood in southeast Portland.
 Roberts was raised by his aunt Tami Roberts; his biological mother, Teresa Anne Roberts, died from cancer in February 1993, shortly before his third birthday.
 Court records and family indicated that the identity of his father is unknown.
 He had been estranged from his aunt Tami Roberts since the time he was 18 years of age, though the aunt declined to comment on the reason, saying only that it was unrelated to an $18,000 inheritance from Roberts's grandmother that court documents allegedly show Tami Roberts misappropriated.
 He attended Milwaukie High School in Milwaukie, Oregon for the first three years and later transferred during his senior year to Oregon City High School in Oregon City, Oregon, graduating in 2008.
 He attended Clackamas Community College in 2009.

 Prior to the shooting, Roberts worked at a Portland gyro restaurant, Big Bertha's on S.E.
 Hawthorne Blvd., a popular late-night eatery in the infamous "Barmuda Triangle" known for six hard pouring bars within a two-block radius.
 He was loved by his employer, as well as many friends.
 Roberts lived with a few roommates in a house ten minutes away from the shopping center.
 He had plans of joining the United States Marine Corps, but he abandoned these dreams after a bicycle accident that broke his foot.
 Over the month prior to the shooting, Jacob had slowly sold his belongings, including a legal handgun, resigned from his job at the gyro shop, and told his friends and colleagues that he was planning to move to Hawaii.
 He told several friends the Friday before the shooting he had missed his flight and told them he had rebooked it.
 He also purchased at least four magazines and hundreds of rounds of ammunition from local stores during that same timeline.

-Reaction
+Reactions

 When President Barack Obama delivered a speech regarding the Sandy Hook Elementary School shooting, he mentioned other shooting rampages that occurred in the U.S. within previous months, including the incident at the Clackamas Town Center.

 On March 28, 2013, a candlelight vigil was held at the mall, organized against gun violence and one of more than 120 events held nationwide to commemorate the National Day of Action to Reduce Gun Violence.